Skip to content

 With more than 800 Scholars who earned college degrees, Kauffman Scholars, Inc., began its planned six-month phased closing March 13.

 The Kauffman Scholars, Inc., (KSI) post-secondary scholarship program began its official six-month phased closing March 13, 20 years to the day after launching the initiative that offered college scholarships, academic tutoring, and mentoring to students starting in 7th grade.
-More than 800 scholars from Kansas City schools earned college degrees with extensive support from the program staff and collaborating partners.
+More than 800 scholars from Kansas City schools earned college degrees with extensive support from the program staff and collaborators.

 At its conclusion, KSI will include eight classes of graduates in their 20s and early 30s who impact the Kansas City area as active members of their communities and of the regional workforce.
 Seventy-five percent of the most recent graduation cohort reside in the Kansas City metropolitan area and reported a positive career outcome within six months of post-secondary completion.